 On our recent visit to Vietnam, I was a bit worried about the kids not being interested enough.
-The other Asian cities we have been to, have had big tickets items such as Disneyland, Ocean Park and spending a day volunteering at an elephant shelter.
+The other Asian cities we have been to, have had big tickets items such as Hong Kong Disneyland, Ocean Park and spending a day volunteering at an elephant shelter.
 We had nothing like that organised for Vietnam and I wasn’t sure there would be enough to keep them interested.
+There are so many Cu Chi Tunnels tours to choose from and they are all very similar.

 A few weeks before we left, there was a documentary on TV about the Cu Chi Tunnels.
 Craig and I had visited there 12 years ago on our honeymoon and had been discussing if it would be appropriate for the kids to visit.
 We decided to let them decide.
 We sat down one Friday night and watched the program and to our surprise the kids were very keen to go there.